Environmental Studies Graduate Financial Aid

 Awards Available to Current Students:

 - Bertha Morton Scholarship: A campus-wide competition, awarded on academic record, publications, honors and awards, and other pertinent evidence.
+EVST nominates 3 students, and in many years, at least one EVST student is selected.
 Awards range from $2000 to $4000.

 - Clancy Gordon Environmental Scholarship: Graduate students from the biological and physical sciences, and environmental studies, with a demonstrated involvement in applying scientific knowledge toward the resolution of environmental problems.
-Awards about $1100 to each of two students.
+One award of $2100..

-- Ron and Nancy Erickson Award: Environmental Studies students whose major work is in the area of environmental ethics, humanities, and/or writing may receive awards up to $1500.
+- Ron and Nancy Erickson Award: Environmental Studies students whose major work is in the area of environmental ethics, humanities, and/or writing may apply for awards up to $1500.

 - Len and Sandy Sargent Environmental Advocacy Award: Honors environmental activists with awards of approximately $1000.